lune-org/lune/README.md

 2. Set your definition files setting to include `luneTypes.d.luau`
 3. Set the require mode setting to `relativeToFile`

-En example of these settings can be found in the [.vscode](.vscode) folder in this repository
+An example of these settings can be found in the [.vscode](.vscode) folder in this repository

 </details>